How to check performance of robots using Process Monitor

 1. Work as fast as possible when running ProcMon and logging processes, this will lower the size of the log files.

-2. Tailor the Start and Terminate triggers for ProcMon as needed taken into consideration time schedules, events, logging etc.
+2. Tailor the Start and Terminate triggers for ProcMon as needed taking into consideration time schedules, events, logging, etc.

 3. Name logs with appropriate names (ie: Unattended_ProcMon_31May.PML)